hms-dbmi/gehlenborglab-website/_publications/gehlenborg-2021-arxiv.md

 ---
 title: "MITI Minimum Information guidelines for highly multiplexed tissue images"
 image: miti-minimum-information.png
-image-alt: A diagram showing the different types of metadata which can be collected for multiplexed tissue images
+image-alt: A diagram showing the different types of metadata which can be collected for multiplexed tissue images.

 members:
   - nils-gehlenborg